victimofleisure/Sloganeer/README.md

 |pausedur|pause duration in seconds|
 |intrans|incoming transition type|
 |outtrans|outgoing transition type|

+If a column is omitted, the value is obtained from the corresponding command line option, or if none exists, from an application default.

 Note that if you only specify the transdur column, it applies to both incoming and outgoing transitions.
 To make the outgoing transition a different duration from the incoming transition, you must also specify the outdur column.